 We looked at each other and laughed.
 Why couldn’t we do it?
 It was ridiculous.
 So being the big sister, I took the fork back and aimed it once more at the eye.
 But still couldn’t do it.

-Now I think back, Rodney didn’t appear surprised at seeing two kids on his doorstep with pig’s head asking to take out the eye out.
+Now I think back, Rodney didn’t appear surprised at seeing two kids on his doorstep with a pig’s head asking to take out the eye.

-“Sure,” he said and without hesitation he took the head and the fork, plunged it and popped it out.
+“Sure,” he said, and without hesitation, he took the head and the fork, plunged it and out it popped it out.
 We walked home with the eyeball balancing on my brother’s palm where it had been placed.

 “Mum, we have a present for you.”

 Her face lit up as she took it.
 “Oh thank you, that’s very kind of you.”
-For a fraction of a moment, I hesitated thinking she may think it a real gift.
-My brother grinned and me and I thought of that blue eye and smiled sweetly at her.
+For a fraction of a second, I hesitated.
+Did she think it a real gift?
+My brother grinned at me and I thought of that blue eye and smiled sweetly at her.

-She opened the box, screamed, threw it in the air, the eyeball shot out, hit the ceiling and bounced off the wall, onto the floor where rolled under chair.
+She opened the box, screamed and threw it in the air.
+The eyeball shot out, hit the ceiling and bounced off the wall, onto the floor where rolled under the chair.

-Needless to say, she was not amused, but that childhood memory still brings a smile to my face.
+Needless to say, Mum was not amused, but that childhood memory still brings a smile to my face.